FAQs

 For MSPO certification, the certificate validity is five (5) years and subject to a four (4) annual surveillance audits.
 Recertification audit shall be undertaken before the certificate expiry but not earlier than six (6) months.

-There is an increasing expectation and demand by consumers in many of the foreign markets in relation to the impact of palm oil production in producer countries such as Malaysia, particularly regarding environmental and social aspects.
-These markets therefore demand for sustainability criteria to be addressed in the importation of palm oil products.
+There is increasing consumer expectation and demand in foreign markets regarding the environmental and social impact of palm oil production in producer countries like Malaysia.
+These markets therefore demand sustainability criteria for imported palm oil products.

-MSPO certification promotes sustainable management of oil palm plantations and therefore its requirements should be complied with at all stages of operation.
+MSPO certification promotes sustainable management of oil palm plantations, and its requirements should be complied with at all stages of operation.

 Members of the BOT are elected through a stringent process and must have vast knowledge of the oil palm industry, environment, economy, society and sustainability.
 The BOT is a governing body which manages the affairs of the council and decides the overall policy and direction in carrying out MSPO’s activities.
 Members of the BOT comprises of experts from government, NGOs, civil society, oil palm industry associations, academic and R&D institution as well as smallholders’ associations.